netelder/first_app/rvm.md

 **Important:**  Run `bundle install` before starting up rails server.

 <a name="updaterails325"></a>
-## Update Rails (June 9, 2012) ##
+## Update Rails to 3.2.5 (June 9, 2012) ##

-Well, it is time to update to a newer version of Rails again.
-As always [RVM] to the rescue.
+Well, it is time to update to a newer version of Rails again, this time to version 3.2.5.
+As always, [RVM] to the rescue.
 Before I start I always check the version of RVM.

 	$ rvm --version